 We’ve covered that it can rain in Alaska.
 That’s why we suggest packing several of those inexpensive plastic ponchos.
 They fold up into a small square so that they take up hardly any space in your luggage.
 Even so, they can unfold and be worn to keep you drier in a downpour.
 Pack several for each person in your party because once you used them you aren’t going to want to try to dry them out and fold them up again.

-Sail Late in the Season to See the Most Intense Northern Lights
+Sail Late in the Season For the Best Chance of Northern Lights

 The Northern Lights can occur year round, but the long days during the summer mean that your chances of seeing them are less.
 If you sail late in the season (late August or September), then the days start getting shorter.
 That leaves a longer — and darker — time for you to be able to see the spectacle.
 There’s still no guarantee you’ll get to see them, but it will increase your odds.